tipbr/spotify-multiroom/README.md

 # Spotify Multiroom Audio System

 This project sets up a multiroom audio system using Spotify Connect (via librespot) and Snapcast.
-You can run this either as a Docker container or natively on Debian-based systems.

 ## Overview